sanjana-meduri/adversarial_encoding/README.md

 # adversarial_encoding
-Using adversarial examples to encode and decode text.
+This repository contains code that uses adversarial examples to encode and decode text.